 Our “first due” service area is the the northwest corner of the City of Virginia Beach, Virginia from the Ocean Park border to the Norfolk city line along the Shore Drive corridor.
 Our district includes the Chesapeake Beach, Bayside, Thoroughgood, Lake Smith, Lake Shore, Fentress, off-base Joint-Base Little Creek military housing neighborhoods as well as the Chesapeake Bay Bridge Tunnel and surrounding local area.

-In 2020, our approx. 45 members provided 2,922 Basic & Advanced Life Support ambulance responses through nearly 40,000 hours of collective community service.
+In 2021, our approx. 50 members provided 4,240 Basic & Advanced Life Support ambulance responses through nearly 40,000 hours of collective community service.
+Our crews responded to calls ranging from sick persons, structure fires, traumatic injuries, vehicle collisions, technical rescues, cardiac arrests, overdoses, public and law enforcement assists and everything between, providing transport to 2,725 patients.

 Our organization is directed by written bylaws.
 We’re composed of an Executive Board who oversees the organization, Officers responsible for day-to-day operations, and voting membership.
 Monthly business meetings held at our station are open to all.